Maxi Glamour

-Maxi Glamour is the stage name of Maximus Ademaus Glamour, a non-binary multi-disciplinary drag artist and elected official from St. Louis, Missouri, and the self-titled "Demon Queen of Polka and Baklava".
+Maxi Glamour is the stage name of Maximus Amadeus Glamour, a non-binary multi-disciplinary drag artist and elected official from St. Louis, Missouri, and the self-titled "Demon Queen of Polka and Baklava".
 They were a contestant in Season 3 of The Boulet Brothers' Dragula.

 Artistic career

 Glamour claims influences from the Dada movement and artist Marcel Duchamp.
 They call their own art form "Modernadada".

 Dragula

-Glamour may be the first drag performer from St. Louis to appear on a major televised drag competition.
+Glamour is the first drag performer from St. Louis to appear on a major televised drag competition.
 Their international debut was in The Boulet Brothers' Dragula Season 3 in 2019.
 They participated in the first episode elimination challenge, which involved skydiving in drag, and were eliminated in the fourth episode.

 Music

 Glamour plays flute and other instruments.
 They signed with independent label Trans Trenderz for an experimental debut album, Modernadada, released in 2021.
 Q Review describes the album as a "battle-cry" and allegory for self-actualization.